peter-watters/portfolio-pwa/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the source code for my portfolio [https://petewatters.ie/](https://petewatters.ie/)

+## Code
+The app is a PWA designed to be as simple as possible.
+The UI is built using semantic HTML tags and CSS and some React to organise everything

-## Available Scripts
+## Scripts
 In the project directory, you can run:

 ### `yarn start`